Achievable logoAchievable logo

 • Natural science: articles exploring the importance of a scientific discovery or phenomenon

-Take note of the order of these passages.
-The four passage types will always appear in the same order on every test.
+Also notice the order.
+These four passage types always appear in the same order on every test.

-This means the literary narrative passage will always come first.
-Social science will follow literary narrative, and humanities will always come after social science.
-Natural science will always come last.
+That means the literary narrative passage always comes first.
+Social science follows literary narrative, humanities comes after social science, and natural science always comes last.

 Passage order Passage type